ResumeToolsResources

 Store Accountant

-• Implemented new inventory tracking system, reducing losses by 15%.
+• Implemented a new inventory management system, decreasing waste by 15%.

 Store Accountant